Yilma Deressa

-Yilma Deressa (21 September 1907 – January 1979) was an Ethiopian politician.
+Yilma Deressa (21 September 1907 – January 1979) was an Ethiopian politician and a member of the Welega aristocracy.
 He served as Finance Minister (1957–1970) and Minister of Foreign Affairs (1958-1960), Ambassador to the United States, and member of the Ethiopian Senate.
-John Spencer includes him in his list of five public figures who occupied the most important posts for the two decades following the Second World War.
+John Spencer includes him in his list of five public figures who occupied the most important posts in the two decades following the Second World War.

 He was a member of the Welega aristocracy of southwestern Ethiopia.
-Yilma's father, Blatta Deressa Amante, whom Bahru Zewde describes was "perhaps the most prolific contributor to the weekly forum of the educated elite, Berhanena Selam", a newspaper, in the 1920s, was a cousin of Dejazmach Kumsa Moroda, the last king of Leqa Naqamte, Moti Moroda Bekere.
+Yilma's father, Blatta Deressa Amante, whom Bahru Zewde describes as "perhaps the most prolific contributor to the weekly forum of the educated elite, Berhanena Selam" a newspaper, in the 1920s, was a cousin of Dejazmach Kumsa Moroda, the last king of Leqa Naqamte, Moti Moroda Bekere.
 Blatta Deressa was also a successful businessman, and served as a director in the Ministry of Agriculture in the 1930s, and after returning from exile in Sudan in 1941, Blatta Deressa acquired a reputation as an Oromo oral historian.